sdeshpande3/WanderSync-Travel-App/README.md

 # WanderSync

 **WanderSync** is a collaborative travel planning Android app that helps groups of users organize trips together.
-Designed and developed as part of a semester-long software engineering course at Georgia Tech, the app focuses on ease of use, group coordination, and secure data management.
+Developed as part of a semester-long course at Georgia Tech, the app focuses on ease of use, group coordination, and secure data management.

 ## 🚀 Features